kennerdong/vuejs-udemy/README.md

 # Folder: vue-cli

-# Folder: assignment 6
+# Folder: assignment-6
 Working code for section 7 & assignment 7 for section 8

-# Folder: section 8
+# Folder: section-8
 Working code for section 8

+# Folder: section-9
+Working code for section 9, exludes code for assignment 8

+# Folder: assignment-8
+Working code for assignment 8 in section 9